lightelligence-io/docs/README.md

 ## Using this style guide

-This styleguide describes the Markdown syntax used in our documentation and how the syntax is associated to specific functional units.
+This styleguide describes the Markdown syntax used in our documentation and how the syntax is associated with specific functional units.

 ## Functional Units